samjulien/blog/_posts/2018-07-19-developing-mobile-apps-with-xamarin-forms-and-azure-functions.markdown

 </ContentPage>
 ```

-Now as mentioned earlier in the article "IAuthenticationService" interface has to be implemented in each platfrom project - iOS, Android and Universal Windows Platform.
+Now, as mentioned earlier in the article, you will need to implement the `IAuthenticationService` interface in each platform project (i.e. iOS, Android, and Universal Windows Platform).

-**Android application project**
+#### **Authenticating Users on the Android Application Project**

-Inside "Services" folder create new class called "AuthenticationService".
-This class will be responsible for handling authentication on Android platform.
-Please note that dependency injection is used to regiseter "IAuthenticationService" implementation.
+Inside the `Services` folder, create a new class called `AuthenticationService`.
+This class will be responsible for handling the authentication process on Android.
+Please note that you will using dependency injection to register the `IAuthenticationService` implementation.

-Dedicated class provided by Auth0 called "Auth0Client" handles authentication so you are using its instance here in the "Authenticate" method.
-If authentication reult is success you have Id Token, Access Token and User Claims:
+Also, notice that a dedicated class provided by Auth0 (which is called `Auth0Client`) will handle the authentication.
+As such, you are using its instance in the `Authenticate` method below.
+If the authentication result is successful, you will have an `IdToken`, an `AccessToken` and a `UserClaims`:

 ```C#
 [assembly: Dependency(typeof(AuthenticationService))]